sbktrifork/eboks-mailer/README.md

 e-Boks mailer
 =============

-Fetch unread "e-Boks" messages and mail them to yourself.
+Fetch unread "e-Boks" messages and mail* them to yourself.
 Useful in a closed ecosystem, where you control your own mail server.

+*) or save them to disk.
+Actually, with the modular backends you can define your own place to process and store the files.

 Usage: